The ultimate family travel hack: An international house swap (with kids)

 Part two of our house swap arrangement we stayed in snowy and beautiful Frisco, Colorado - near the ski resorts of Breckenridge, Copper and Keystone.

-We are premium members on a fantastic platform called People Like Us (I’m not getting paid here, I just really love it).
+We are premium members on a swapping platform called People Like Us (I’m not getting paid here, I just really love it).
 It’s a warm, friendly and welcoming community of like-minded people from around the world.

 Although there are many other house swap sites out there.